The tax accounting period normally coincides with a company’s financial accounting period, except where the latter period exceeds 12 months.

 Irish Revenue’s sophisticated approach to risk profiling also continues to be the driver behind its compliance activity.
 Irish Revenue has long been adopting a risk-based approach to select cases for intervention to ensure that its resources are targeting those cases that will give rise to a yield on an audit.
 Central to Irish Revenue’s risk assessment is its extensive use of data, and it has invested significantly in its analytics capabilities to maximise the use of this information.

 Another of Irish Revenue’s key aims is to make it easier and less costly for voluntary compliance through further use of digital channels and a range of initiatives to lessen the administrative burden for taxpayers.

-Internationally, Irish Revenue have committed to further tax transparency and the exchange of information between authorities.
-Revenue also emphasis a continued focus on transfer pricing issues both at an EU and global level.
+Internationally, Irish Revenue has committed to further tax transparency and the exchange of information between authorities.
+Irish Revenue also emphasises a continued focus on transfer pricing issues both at an EU and global level.

 General Anti-Avoidance Legislation

 The general anti-avoidance provisions are designed to counteract transactions that lack commercial reality and are put in place with a view to reducing or avoiding a charge to taxation.

 The impact of the general anti-avoidance rule is that where a person enters into a transaction and it would be reasonable to consider that the transaction is a ‘tax avoidance transaction’, Irish Revenue may, at any time, deny or withdraw the tax advantage.
 In order to deny or withdraw that tax advantage, Irish Revenue may: